Legal

 • A runbook, changelog and model lineage record is kept internally.

-• Yes.
-We maintain a single, versioned AI Use Registry (ISO/IEC 42001 Clause 7.4) and present plain-language, point-of-use notices in the product that link to it, satisfying both management-system transparency and legal “just-in-time” disclosure expectations.
+• We maintain a single, versioned AI Use Registry (ISO/IEC 42001 Clause 7.4) and present plain-language, point-of-use notices in the product that link to it, satisfying both management-system transparency and legal "just-in-time" disclosure expectations.

-K. Governance & Review
+Governance & review

 Privacy Policy Review: We keep this Privacy Policy under regular review to make sure it stays accurate and reflects how ImpactOS manages personal data and AI-related information.